SteffeyDev/atemOSC/README.md

 ### Multi-switcher support

-By default, all commands will be sent to the first connected switcher.
+If you only want to connect to a single ATEM switcher, leave the nickname field blank and use the addresses below as normal.
+By default, all commands without a nickname will be sent to the first switcher with no nickname.

 If you connect multiple switchers to atemOSC, you will need to provide a nickname for each switcher and use that nickname in the address to specify which switcher to send the command to.
+If you add a nickname to a switcher, you **must** send the nickname in the address, and all feedback messages will contain the nickname in the address.

 For example, `/atem/my-switcher-1/transition/auto` will trigger an automatic transition on the switcher whose nickname is `my-switcher-1`